SchulzLab/ORNA/README.md

 This parameter represents the kmer size to be used for reduction.
 As we aim at preserving all the edge lables ((k+1)-mers) from the original dataset, internally the kmer size given by the user would be incremented by 1.
 For instance, if the user provides a kmer size of 21, then ORNA would increment the kmer size to 22 for all its calculations.
 All the analysis in the paper were done using a kmer size of 21 for reads having length of 50bps and 76bps.
 If you are running an DBG assembly afterwards, we recommend to use the smallest k-mer used in the assembler.
 Depending on the dataset memory and runtime requirements will change depending on k.

 base: <br />
 This parameter represents the base of the logarithm function used to decide the new abundance of kmer.
 For instance if the original abundance of a kmer is 1000 and a base of 10 is selected as a parameter then the new abundance is set to log<sub>10</sub>1000 = 3.
+The higher the base parameter the more reduction of the reads.
 According to the analysis done in ORNA paper, a base of 1.7 seems to be a good compromise between data reduction and little loss in assembly quality.
+More examples can be found in this [answer](https://github.com/SchulzLab/ORNA/issues/2).

 ## Running ORNA
 * To run ORNA, execute the following command from the installation directory